Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: Validation experiment: ANN visual selectivity boosts human recognition

-Based on the rankings of the ANN maps in terms of their peak correlations to the Human PC, we predicted that human recognition accuracy should be significantly more sensitive to the visual regions revealed by SGBP applied to the AlexNet model than those revealed by the peak maps produced by the same model using the scorecam attention method.
-Paired t-tests revealed a significant difference (\textit{p} < 0.001) between the $d'$ scores across map types for the correct masking condition (blue bars in Fig. \ref{fig:human_recog}D), but revealed no significant differences in the $d'$ scores across map types for the incorrect masking condition (red bars in Fig. \ref{fig:human_recog}D; see Appendix for definition of $d'$ scores).
-This finding confirms the prediction that human recognition accuracy is in fact significantly \textit{more} sensitive to the visual regions revealed by one of the models and attention methods with the highest peak correlations to the Human PC, but less sensitive to those revealed by passive attention techniques applied to a model that yielded significantly lower peak correlations to the Human PC, even though correct masking did produce a boost in recognition accuracy over incorrect masking for both map types (\textit{p} < 0.001, Fig \ref{fig:human_recog}D). $d'$ scores broken down by individual images can be found in the Appendix (See SI Fig. S5).
+Based on the rankings of the ANN maps in terms of their peak correlations to the Human PC, we predicted that human recognition accuracy should be significantly more sensitive to the visual regions revealed by SGBP applied to the AlexNet model than those revealed by the peak maps produced by the same model using the scorecam or Grad-CAM attention methods.
+Paired t-tests revealed a significantly larger difference (\textit{p} < 0.001) between the $d'$ scores across map types in the correct masking condition (blue bars in Fig. \ref{fig:human_recog}D) relative to the differences in the $d'$ scores across map types in the incorrect masking condition (red bars in Fig. \ref{fig:human_recog}D; see Appendix for definition of $d'$ scores).
+This interaction confirms the prediction that human recognition accuracy is in fact significantly \textit{more} sensitive to the visual regions revealed by one of the models and attention methods with the highest peak correlations to the Human PC, but less sensitive to those revealed by passive attention techniques applied to a model that yielded significantly lower peak correlations to the Human PC, even though correct masking did produce a boost in recognition accuracy over incorrect masking for all three map types (\textit{p} < 0.001, Fig \ref{fig:human_recog}D). $d'$ scores broken down by individual images can be found in the SI Appendix, including the same results shown in terms of simple accuracy (\% correct) rather than $d'$ (See SI Fig. S\ref{fig:S5B}).